mik-tf/tfcloud-marketplace/frontend/README.md

 # ThreeFold Cloud Marketplace Frontend

-This is the frontend for the ThreeFold Cloud Marketplace, designed to work with the serverless backend implemented with Netlify Functions, Auth0, FaunaDB, and Stripe.
+This is the frontend for the ThreeFold Cloud Marketplace, designed to work with the serverless backend implemented with Netlify Functions, Auth0, MongoDB Atlas, and Stripe.

+> **Note**: This frontend is currently in early development.
+The UI components and basic structure have been implemented, but the integration with backend services and third-party providers (Auth0, Stripe, etc.) is still in progress.

 ## Table of Contents